theKinsley/theKinsley.github.io/content/about/index.md

 #### 2023
 #### 2022

 #### 2021
-##### A Deep Learning-Based Integrated Algorithm for Misbehavior Detection System in VANETs
-Hsu, Hsiao-Yuan, Nai-Hsin Cheng, and Chun-Wei Tsai *ACM International Conference on Intelligent Computing and its Emerging Applications (ACM ICEA), 2021*
+"A Deep Learning-Based Integrated Algorithm for Misbehavior Detection System in VANETs."
+Hsu, Hsiao-Yuan, Nai-Hsin Cheng, and Chun-Wei Tsai. *ACM International Conference on Intelligent Computing and its Emerging Applications (ACM-ICEA), 2021.*